chiranthsiddappa/CS2080/vm/README.md

 ~$ vagrant ssh
 ```

 This will provide a shell in the virtual machine via ssh.
+The default username and password is `vagrant`.